logicalclocks/terraform-provider-hopsworksai/examples/complete/aws/eks/README.md

 aws configure
 ```

 Then, run the following commands.
 Replace the placeholder with your Hopsworks API Key.
-The EKS and Hopsworks clusters will be created in us-east-2 region by default, however, you can configure the region to use by setting the variable region when applying the changes `-var="region=YOUR_REGION"`
+The EKS and Hopsworks clusters will be created in us-east-2 region by default, however, you can configure which region to use by setting the variable region when applying the changes `-var="region=YOUR_REGION"`

 ```bash
 export HOPSWORKSAI_API_KEY=<YOUR_HOPSWORKSAI_API_KEY>